You can wear a weight training vest while doing any number of exercises.

 When you order your weight training vest, order a range of weights so that you can start out light and increase the weights as your muscle groups adapt and get stronger.

-Weight training work by adding core weight to your workout.
+Weight training vests work by adding core weight to your workout.

 Since the weights are close to your core, a weight training vest automatically overloads your body with weight and adds resistance to your workout.
 This adds intensity to your workout and causes your muscles to work even harder to compensate for your extra weight.